eclipse1605/lambda-calculus/README.md

-# Lambda Calculus Implementation in Python
+# Lambda Calculus Implementation

 A modular implementation of lambda calculus in Python, inspired by the reference lecture notes.
-This implementation provides a full-featured environment for working with lambda calculus expressions, including syntax representation, parsing, evaluation, and common encodings.
 The project includes both a command-line REPL and a web-based interface for interacting with lambda calculus expressions.

 ## Features

 - **Expression Representation**: Classes for variables, lambda abstractions, and applications
 - **Parser**: Convert lambda calculus notation to syntax tree objects
 - **Evaluation Strategies**:
   - Normal order evaluation (leftmost, outermost)
   - Applicative order evaluation (leftmost, innermost)
   - β-reduction